 Bishop Manukyan continued, “This perilous situation will remain as long as Azerbaijan and especially President Aliyev continue to act with impunity and in disregard of international law and order.

 Azerbaijan’s invasion of Nagorno-Karabakh, an ethnic-Armenian enclave within the Muslim-majority Republic of Azerbaijan, began at the end of September 2020, with the political and military support of Turkey.
-The conflict ended in November 2020 with Azerbaijan having taken significant territories which had formerly belonged to the Armenian community.
+The conflict ended in November 2020 with Azerbaijan having taken significant territories formerly belonging to the Armenian community.

 Azerbaijan has been accused of committing war crimes against military and civilian prisoners of war, as well as cultural vandalism, during and after the 2020 conflict.